W427697/Discord-/MIGRATION.md

 #### Deprecated storyFn

 Each item in the story store contains a field called `storyFn`, which is a fully decorated story that's applied to the denormalized story parameters.
-Starting in 6.0 we've stopped using this API internally, and have replaced it with a new field called `unboundStoryFn` which, unlike `storyFn`, must passed a story context, typically produced by `applyLoaders`;
+Starting in 6.0 we've stopped using this API internally, and have replaced it with a new field called `unboundStoryFn` which, unlike `storyFn`, must be passed a story context, typically produced by `applyLoaders`;

 Before: